houssembk30/AL-Codon-Counter-1.0/README.md

 ## License

-Mention the license under which your project is distributed.
+This project is distributed under the MIT License.
+See the LICENSE file for more information.